-In recent years, we have witnessed a massive shift in the world of marketing, with social media influencers revolutionizing the industry.
+Social media influencers have been revolutionizing the industry.
 Marketers worldwide are shifting their focus towards influencers, who command massive followings and can amplify a brand's message like never before.
 However, as technology advances, we are beginning to see the rise of AI-powered influencers, which begs the question – will AI influencers replace real people by 2024?

 What Does the Future Hold for Influencers?

 As social media platforms continue to grow, the influencer industry is showing no signs of slowing down.
 In fact, research conducted by Influencer Marketing Hub found that the industry is set to reach $13.8 billion in value by 2023.
 This indicates a continued reliance on influencers by brands to reach wider audiences.

 With the rise of social media, influencers have become a powerful marketing tool for brands.
 They have the ability to reach millions of people with a single post and can sway consumer opinion with their recommendations.
 However, as the industry has grown, so too has the number of influencers, leading to a saturation of the market.
 Brands are now looking for more authentic and trustworthy influencers to work with, which has led to the rise of micro-influencers.
 Check out how Squad.app helps companies and influencers with AI and ML Technologies.

 Micro-influencers are individuals with a smaller following, typically between 1,000 and 100,000 followers, who have a more engaged audience.
 They are seen as more trustworthy and authentic than larger influencers, as they often have a closer relationship with their followers.
 This trend towards micro-influencers is expected to continue in the future.